 Key research focus to date: There remains an emphasis on dietary shift/consumer level in this research area, and on innovations in the supply chain (aiming to create protein-rich foods) rather than proposing a food system approach.
-Central themes include resource efficiency (feed conversion, manure management), and the potential of mixed farming in nitrogen recycling, increasing protein supply in the EU and substituting imported proteins.
+Central themes include resource efficiency (feed conversion, manure management), promising results from mixed farming in nitrogen recycling, increased protein supply in the EU and substituting imported proteins.